 Code Europe moves to Warsaw

-After nine editions across Tricity, Kraków, and Warsaw, the 2026 edition lands in Warsaw on 15 September — with Day 1 broadcasting online the day before.
+After nine editions across Tricity, Kraków, and Warsaw, the 2026 edition of Code Europe lands in Warsaw on 15 September 2026, with Day 1 broadcasting online the day before.
+It's worth being direct about the reasoning.

-This wasn’t a 2025 decision.
+This wasn't a 2025 decision.
 We started planning the Warsaw move in 2023, after two editions where the operational picture made the case for us.
 International speakers were spending too much of their travel time getting in and out of Poland.
 Attendees outside southern Poland were treating Code Europe as a destination trip rather than a working day.
 Much of the engineering employer base we work with is concentrated in and around Warsaw.
-And, to be transparent about it, our own organization is headquartered in Warsaw too, which means the team running the festival is now in the same city as the venue.
+And, to be transparent about it, our own organisation is headquartered in Warsaw too, which puts the team running the festival in the same city as the venue.
 That removes a category of operational friction nobody on the outside should have to care about, but that we definitely do.
-The decision was made in 2023; the execution took until 2026 because moving a conference of this scale isn’t something you do on twelve months’ notice.

 What's changing, and what isn't